-Although much in the world has changed this year, one thing remains consistent at Saint Louis University: We are excited for you to be a Billiken.
+Although much in the world has changed over the course of the year, one thing remains consistent at Saint Louis University: We are excited for you to be a Billiken.

-We know you might have a lot of questions about this fall at SLU, especially if next year will be your first year of college.
+We know you might have a lot of questions about studying at SLU, especially if it will be your first year of college.
 We've provided answers to questions we're hearing frequently below.
-If your question is not addressed, please contact us at firstname.lastname@example.org and visit our admissions and admitted student pages for more information and to connect with other current and future Billikens.
+If your question is not addressed, please contact us at firstname.lastname@example.org and visit our admissions and admitted student pages for more information.

 We understand that the EU-wide travel restrictions, announced on June 30, 2020 and effective July 1, may cause a disruption in your plans for this fall.
 The royal decree, available in Spanish, states that travelers in possession of a valid student visa will be able to enter Spain, provided they are free of symptoms.